justinmk/tree-sitter-ini/notes.md

     - `prec.dynamic(number, rule)` decides precedence at runtime!
 Uses the `conflicts` field in the grammar, when there is a "genuine ambiguity" (multiple matching rules).
-  - `token(rule)` marks a rule as producing a single token, so you can express a complex rule with many rules instead of a single, complex regex.
+  - `token(rule)` marks a rule as producing a single token; the entire rule subtree will be handled atomically by the lexer, as if you had written it all using a single regular expression.
+    - Its content will be represented in the final syntax tree as a single leaf node.
+      (Whereas If you don't use TOKEN, there will be a separate leaf node in the tree for each string literal or regexp in the subtree.)
   - `alias(rule, name)` renames a rule in the AST.
     - Example: `alias($.foo, $.bar)` appears as _named_ node `bar`
     - Example: `alias($.foo, 'bar')` appears as _anonymous_ node "bar".